Intergraph.ai is launching in Q2: Apply for Early-Access!

 Book of Agents is the systems engineer’s handbook for the post-employment economy.
 It is a formal architectural guide to building with the Intergraph: a distributed, agentic runtime where scarcity is treated as a design flaw and abundance is enforced through code.We are architecting a new cybernetic substrate that allows humans to move from being expenses on a balance sheet to becoming sovereign owners of

 generative, infinite games.
-This vision is realized through a knowledge fabric called Intergraph, and an agentic runtime called Mind of Minds (MoM) .By anchoring MoM in the immutable laws of Reactive Inference, Durable Knowledge Graphs, and Meta-Agent Protocols, we provide the blueprint for a world where humans transition from being expenses on a corporate balance sheet to sovereign owners of infinite, generative games.
+This vision is realized through Intergraph, a persistent knowledge fabric, and Mind of Minds (MoM), the agentic runtime.Anchored in the immutable principles of Reactive Inference, Durable Knowledge Graphs, and Meta-Agent Protocols, MoM enables humans to move from being line items on a balance sheet to sovereign owners of generative, infinite games.”

-Knowledge as an Asset (The Loom): Namespaced, durable knowledge graphs that allow agents to co-create and share semantic memory and context without losing provenance or ownership.
+Knowledge as an Asset (The Loom).
+Namespaced, durable knowledge graphs let agents co-create and share semantic memory while preserving provenance and ownership.
+Knowledge becomes a persistent economic asset.

-Meta-Agent Orchestration: Using high-level protocols to introspect, debug, and coordinate a mesh of thousands of agents in real-time.
+Meta-Agent Orchestration.
+High-level protocols allow you to introspect, debug, and coordinate thousands of agents in real-time, ensuring that large-scale autonomous systems remain reliable and accountable.

-The Ledger of Abundance: A formal double-entry system that ensures the value generated by autonomous intelligence is fairly attributed and distributed across the network.
+The Ledger of Abundance.
+A formal double-entry system tracks and fairly attributes value generated by autonomous agents.
+Abundance is not accidental—it is enforced through the protocol.

 Please reach out with suggestions and feedback: [email protected].